vegaprotocol/specs/protocol/0028-governance.md

 # Guide-level explanation

-Governance actions enable users to make proposals for changes on the network or vote for existing proposals.
+Governance actions can be the end result of a passed proposal.
 The allowable types of change to be proposed are known as "governance actions".
-In future, enactment of governance actions may also be possible by other means (for example, automatically by the protocol in response to certain conditiouns), which should be kept in mind during implementation.
+In future, enactment of governance actions may also be possible by other means (for example, automatically by the protocol in response to certain conditions), which should be kept in mind during implementation.

 The type of governance action are: